Health coaches contact me wanting to know how I became successful at this business and what they can do to achieve similar results.

 Firstly, I am obstinate – at least, according to the definition in the dictionary.

-Secondly, my passion and desire to get health-related information to people was persistent.
+Secondly, my passion and desire to get health-related information and inspiration to the people was persistent.
 I took action over and over again!
 It required dedication and commitment, and that takes a LOT of work.

 And, lastly… I always remember something my mom used to say when I was growing up, “The squeaky wheel gets the grease.”